The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 Key Aspects of Recent "Market Insider" Activity

-• NBA Gambling Scandals: The FBI indicted several current and former NBA figures (Chauncey Billups, Terry Rozier, Damon Jones) for leaking player availability to bettors for prop bets (like player under-performances).
+• NBA Gambling Scandals: The FBI indicted several current and former NBA figures (including Chauncey Billups, Terry Rozier, and Damon Jones) for leaking player availability to bettors for prop bets, such as player under-performances.

-• Trade Protocol Concerns: These cases raise questions about how teams (like the Miami Heat and Charlotte Hornets) handle trade information and player availability before it's public, notes ESPN.
+• Trade Protocol Concerns: These cases raise questions about how teams (like the Miami Heat and Charlotte Hornets) handle trade information and player availability before it's public.

-• Media Rights & Disney: ESPN continues to secure massive deals (NBA, NFL) as part of Disney's strategy, with news outlets like CNBC covering financial moves, notes The Walt Disney Company.
+• Media Rights & Disney: ESPN continues to secure massive deals (NBA, NFL) as part of Disney's strategy, with major financial implications for the sports betting landscape.

 • For Fans: Increased scrutiny on player health, betting lines, and potential leaks impacting game outcomes.